 Cardio is an incredibly important part of any sports training program and the cardio shouldn’t stop just because there’s a chill in the air.
-Yet, it takes a special person to wake up on a cold, frosty morning in February, strap on those runners, layer-up on the clothing and go for a run in the fresh fallen snow.
+It takes a special person to wake up on a cold, frosty morning in February, strap on those runners, layer-up on the clothing and go for a run in the fresh fallen snow.
 With these tips and ideas you can be that person and here’s how to do it safely and effectively.

 Why Do Cardio in the Winter